kiss2u/MyMacsAppCrack/README.md

 yes, all opensource,you can read this:
 [How To Crack Macs Fan Control?](./howtocrack.md)

-## Now Support Sublime Merge v2080 dev & Sublime Text v4143 Stable Channel
+## Now Support Sublime Merge v2080 dev & Sublime Text v4146 Dev Channel

 1. copy "Sublime Merge" or "Sublime Text" file to your .app folder(.app/MacOS/) replace original file.
 2. in Terminal execute the code for your self sign